Trump introduces a green card for the rich: the gold card

 For $5 million, people will be able to apply to become lawful permanent residents.
 Trump said the program would be rolled out in two weeks, would bring in "very high-level people," and said the proceeds from the program could help pay down the deficit.

+Trump first raised the idea with reporters at an unrelated event in the Oval Office on Tuesday, and expanded on it during a Cabinet meeting on Wednesday.

 "It's going to be a route to citizenship, and wealthy people will be coming into our country by buying this card.
-They'll be wealthy, and they'll be successful, and they'll be spending a lot of money and paying a lot of taxes," Trump told reporters at an unrelated event in the Oval Office on Tuesday.
+They'll be wealthy, and they'll be successful, and they'll be spending a lot of money and paying a lot of taxes," Trump said.

+Trump says it's a way to keep top students in the country

+Trump suggested that U.S. companies would buy his proposed gold cards to keep job candidates who attend U.S. schools from leaving the country.

 Trump's Commerce Secretary Howard Lutnick called it the "Trump Gold Card" and said it would effectively replace the current EB-5 immigrant investor visa.
 That program gives residency to foreigners who invest at least $1.05 million in a new business that creates jobs — or $800,000 if the business is in a rural area, high unemployment area or an infrastructure project.